Passive Income Report Overview

 In the month of April 2022, my passive income is pretty much flat and similar to the previous six months.
 The biggest item with 3,270 USD is from dividends from a manufacturing company I own shares in since 2012 (yearly dividend was 39,284 USD, which I evenly distribute over 12 months).

-My second and third-largest passive income streams come from Celsius (2,216 USD) and Cake DeFi (1,853 USD).
+My second and third-largest passive income streams come from Celsius (2,216 USD, now RIP) and Cake DeFi (1,853 USD).
 This is classic passive income – I deposited certain digital assets like Bitcoin and USDC, and their institutional-grade lending teams put my assets to work, then share +80% of the interest they earn with me – simply awesome.
 My plan is to wrap up each month and write a simple passive income report like this one.

 |Income From All-Weather Portfolio|

 |on Terra (Anchor, RIP)||$1,030|

 I received the following (after-tax) dividends from my All-Weather Portfolio, consisting of ‘boring & keep-forever dividend stocks that surely will outlive me’: